Travel Experiences US Residents

 Working Holiday Visa (WHV) programs allow you to visit a host country for up to 12 months and take on jobs to cover living expenses, and help fund your travels in the country.

-It’s a relatively new concept for U.S. citizens.
+Also referred to as WHV, the Working Holiday Visa is a relatively new concept for U.S. citizens.
 Agreements with Australia and Ireland weren’t formed until about ten years ago, though the concept of a Working Holiday has existed since at least the 1970s.

 While the term “holiday” may suggest a period of relaxation, a working holiday is an opportunity for professional and personal enrichment and a chance to step back from the “grind” and recharge.